xlladdins/xll/docs/Excel4MacrosT-Z.md

     > the last position in the workbook.
 If you move the last sheet out
     > of a workbook, the workbook closes.

->
+> &nbsp;

 **Related Function**

-WORKBOOK.COPY   Copies one or more documents from their current workbook into another workbook
+WORKBOOK.COPY&nbsp;&nbsp;&nbsp;Copies one or more documents from their current workbook into another workbook

 Return to [top](#T)